-- Take action to ensure parents/carers from all backgrounds are encouraged to participate in all aspects of school life; - Ensure that there are good channels of communication to ensure parents views are captured and acted upon - Encourage members of the local community to join in school activities and celebrations; - Ensure that parents/carers of newly arrived pupils e.g. English as an Additional Language (EAL), traveller or pupils with disabilities are made to feel welcome.
+- Take action to ensure parents/carers from all backgrounds are encouraged to participate in all aspects of school life; - Ensure that there are good channels of communication to ensure parents views are captured and acted upon; Governors annual parent questionnaire with actions - Encourage members of the local community to join in school activities and celebrations; - Ensure that parents/carers of newly arrived pupils e.g. English as an Additional Language (EAL), traveller or pupils with disabilities are made to feel welcome.